alesr/strings/README.md

 package strings
     import "github.com/alesr/strings"

-    Package strings is a helper library written in Go for work with strings.
+    Package strings is a helper library written in Go for working with strings.
 ```

 ### FUNCTIONS